Anastasija Reiberger

-Anastasija Reiberger, née Ryzhikh (born 19 September 1977 in Omsk) is a Russian-born German pole vaulter.
+Anastasija Steinbeck, née Ryzhikh (born 19 September 1977 in Omsk) is a Russian-born German pole vaulter.
 She is the older sister of fellow pole vaulter Lisa Ryzih.
 Her greatest success was the gold medal in the 1999 World Indoor Championships.

-Reiberger's personal best is 4.63 m, achieved in July 2006 in Nürnberg.
+Steinbeck's personal best is 4.63 m, achieved in July 2006 in Nürnberg.
 As of 2016, this ranks her tenth among German pole vaulters.